Spigell/disk-partitioner/README.md

 Also for msdos there are aliases: `mbr` and `dos`.

 ### recreate
 Make new one disk's table despite an existing one.
+Default is `false`.

 ## partition part
 ### target